Have you, or someone close to you, experienced miscarriage, or the loss of a child during pregnancy?

 Everyone connected to the pregnancy can experience a sense of loss.
 Talking to each other is essential.
 When loved ones try to help by wanting to make the pain go away, it can actually have the reverse effect, of invalidating the feelings of grief, and delay the healing process.

 If you, or someone close to you, has experienced infant loss, and you feel you are struggling, it often helps to talk to someone who understands how you are feeling.
 The sense of loss is equally valid whether you were a prospective mum, dad, grandparent, close friend or a member of the extended family.

-Working with a Counsellor or Psychotherapist can help to give the grief and sense of loss the attention it deserves, helping you to integrate the experience.
+Working with a Counsellor or Psychotherapist can help you to give the grief and sense of loss the attention it deserves.
+Your therapist can help you to integrate the experience and move forward when you are ready.
 Sometimes just talking to a compassionate and empathic listener can help.

-I am an accredited provider with the Foundation for Infant Loss, and offer a gentle and accepting space where you can feel free to process your grief.
-If you think I may be able to help you, please email, or give me a call on 0474 095 432.
+I am an accredited Provider with the Foundation for Infant Loss, and offer a gentle and accepting space where you can feel safe to process your grief.